hitarth64/TherML/therml/optionals.md

 - You will need to move the checkpoint corresponding to Roost inside the Roost directory as: ```roost/roost/models/oqmd_100_epochs_model/checkpoint-r0.pth.tar```
 - Move the checkpoint for CrabNet in the CrabNet directory as: ```CrabNet/models/trained_models/aflow__agl_thermal_conductivity_300K.pth```
 - This will enable you to generate features using Roost and CrabNet.
+- For generating features with CrabNet, you will need to inherit the class and remove the final layers.
+Roost provides a direct utility for performing this.